Jindal Saw Ltd.

 PARTICULARS OF EMPLOYEES AND RELATED DISCLOSURES

-21. ANY SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS ORCOURTS OR TRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COMPANY'S OPERATIONS INFUTURE
+25. ANY SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS ORCOURTS OR TRIBUNALS IMPACTING THE GOING CONCERN STATUS AND COMPANY'S OPERATIONS INFUTURE

-Company has adopted a policy for prevention of Sexual Harassment of Women at workplaceand has formed a Committee for implementation of said policy.
-No complaint of harassmentwas received during the year.
+The Company has a policy for prevention of sexual harassment of womenat workplace and a Committee as required.
+No complaint of sexual harassment was receivedduring the year.

 Your Directors express their grateful appreciation to concernedDepartments of Central / State Governments Financial Institutions & BankersCustomers and Vendors for their continued assistance and co-operation.
 The Directors alsowish to place on record their deep sense of appreciation for the committed services of theemployees at all levels.
 They are also grateful for the confidence and faith that you havereposed in the Company as its member.